Kulwinderpal/My-nvim/README.md

 # Installation
 ## Prerequisites
-Git,
-Neovim,
+Git

+Neovim

-and A C Compiler Such as GCC or Clang
+A C Compiler Such as GCC or Clang

+A Nerd Font
 ## Windows

 On Windows run